tari-project/tari/RFC/src/RFC-0310_AssetImplementation.md

 Use case: I want to issue an NFT that has some immutable metadata and some mutable metadata.

-In  this example, let's pretend we are making a game YachtClicker in which every time a user clicks on a Yacht, it increases in XP.
+In  this example, let's pretend we are making a simple game YachtClicker in which every time a user clicks on a Yacht, it increases in XP.
 The user can change the name of the yacht, but only the asset issuer can award XP based on the clicks reported in the app.